gourav-sg/archpatterns/README.md

 * while restoring the storage class cannot change into incompatible types, for example we cannot restore data archived from S3 to Postgres database but we should be able to restore the data from S3 to S3
 * two different lifecycles cannot point to the same storage class, and location.
 For example, for table1 the lifecycle_raw and lifecycle_bronze cannot point to the database.user.table which are same.
 Or HDFS location which is the same
 * if the storage is mentioned as glue, then we should:
+    1. determine hte partition name from the description of the table
     1. determine the storage location based on the partition determined by the date
     2. then the physical location of the table
     3. then create the table in SPARK for it, and then determine the partitions again